keewis/blackdoc/HOW_TO_RELEASE.rst

     A workflow will then publish to PyPI, which in turn will be picked up by conda-forge and a PR will be opened automatically on the feedstock.

-14. Add a new section to the changelog and push directly to master
+14. Add a new section to the changelog and push directly to main